leighmacdonald/dotfiles/README.md

 Installation
 -----------------------------

+Tou must initialize the git submodules first

+    $ git pull
+    $ git submodule init
+    $ git submodule update

-There is a seperate python based tool called [dotupdate](https://github.com/leighmacdonald/dotupdate) to update your symlinks in your home direcrory, its recommended to use this tool for this process.
-Please referre to its [README](https://github.com/leighmacdonald/dotupdate/blob/master/README.md) for installation procedures.
+There is a seperate python based tool called [dotupdate](https://github.com/leighmacdonald/dotupdate) to update your symlinks in your home directory, its recommended to use this tool for this process.
+Please referrer to its [README](https://github.com/leighmacdonald/dotupdate/blob/master/README.md) for installation procedures.